ItsTanPI/Physics-Engine/README.md

 OpenGL Libraries used: GLFW and GLEW; no other external libraries have been used.

-Note: To achieve the intended results perfectly, the device's FPS should be locked at 144Hz using external tools like RivaTuner.
+Note: To achieve the intended results perfectly, the device's Refresh rate should be locked at 144Hz using external tools like RivaTuner.